-Co-Curator, with Thalia Vrachopoulos, for the exhibition “The Missing: Rebuilding the Past, Andrew and Anya Shiva Gallery, John Jay College, New York, December 9, 2015-February 5, 2016.
-“The Missing” was the first exhibit to showcase the efforts of artists and scholars to resist ISIS and other forms of destruction of the past through creative and innovative reactions, protests, and reconstructions.
-Organizer for an accompanying symposium on the promises and perils of new technology for preserving and reconstructing threatened cultural sites, January 22, 2016.
-More information, including New York Times and Hyperallergic reviews, at www.themissingexhibit.com.
+Co-Curator, for the exhibition “The Missing: Rebuilding the Past," Andrew and Anya Shiva Gallery, John Jay College, New York (December 9, 2015-February 5, 2016), an exhibit showcasing the efforts of artists and scholars to resist ISIS and other forms of destruction of the past through creative and innovative reactions, protests, and reconstructions.

 Associate Counsel, Conflicts of Interest Board, City of New York, 2012-2013